 - The

-variable will automatically update whenever a new message is received from the WebSocket server. - The component renders the received data, displaying a loading message while the data is initially being fetched.
+datavariable will automatically update whenever a new message is received from the WebSocket server. - The component renders the received data, displaying a loading message while the data is initially being fetched.

 5. Handling Errors

-function (provided by React) can be used to signal that an error has occurred.
+It's crucial to handle errors that may occur during the subscription process.
+The onError function (provided by React) can be used to signal that an error has occurred.
 You can then use this information to display an error message to the user or take other appropriate actions.

 Example: Error Handling